SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 ## Section 1: Application Development Process ⚙️💻

-Our journey in developing the application involved a meticulous process of testing various models, integrating sophisticated language models, and implementing data augmentation techniques to enhance performance and accuracy.
+Our journey in developing the application involved meticulous testing of various models, integrating sophisticated language models, and implementing data augmentation techniques to enhance performance and accuracy.
 Here's an overview of our development process:

 ### Initial Model Testing

-We commenced our application development by evaluating a suite of fundamental machine learning models, including logistic regression, neural networks, and k-nearest neighbors (KNN).
-This initial phase aimed to establish a baseline understanding of model performance and to identify the strengths and limitations of each approach.
+We commenced our application development by evaluating a suite of fundamental machine learning models, including logistic regression, neural networks, and k-nearest neighbours (KNN).
+This initial phase aimed to establish a baseline understanding of model performance and identify each approach's strengths and limitations.

-During this phase, we discovered that while these "basic" models provided reasonable performance on certain tasks, they often struggled to capture the nuanced complexities inherent in natural language processing tasks.
-Their performance was limited by factors such as feature engineering requirements, model capacity, and scalability issues, prompting us to explore more advanced methodologies.
+During this phase, we discovered that while these "basic" models provided reasonable performance on specific tasks, they often struggled to capture the nuanced complexities inherent in natural language processing tasks.
+Their performance was limited by feature engineering requirements, model capacity, and scalability issues, prompting us to explore more advanced methodologies.

 Please find the link to the code below if you wish to execute it: